 In late 2019 four cases were filed against Zydus in an existing MDL in Ohio.
-In April 2023, 3 additional cases were filed in the Ohio MDL.
-In April 2023, 35 cases were filed in a New York Coordinated proceedings.
+In April 2023, three additional cases were filed in the Ohio MDL.
+In April 2023, thirty-five cases were filed in a New York Coordinated proceedings.
 The cases are similar, generally alleging that Zydus manufactured, marketed and sold opioids and failed to effectively and adequately communicate warnings and risks of opioids use to both prescribers and users.
 The cases also generally allege Zydus failed to report suspicious orders.
 The lawsuits are seeking relief under several theories, including a theory of public nuisance.
-The Company believes it has meritorious defenses to these lawsuits.
+Although we believe there are meritorious defenses to these lawsuits, the Company has entered into an agreement in principle related to settlement of the opioid litigation.
+The Company has created adequate provision for settlement of this litigation.